About us

 The Campaign was formed in February 2013, following a launch meeting that was held in Birmingham, attended by over 100 people.

-Guest speakers included the celebrated playwright David Edgar, who spoke about the talent that is to be found in the region, and Neil Hillman, MD of The Audio Suite , Birmingham based sound engineers to many international film makers, who spoke about the proud history of broadcasting in the region and the potential that the sector offers to the local economy.
+Guest speakers included the celebrated playwright David Edgar, who spoke of the talent to be found in the region, and Neil Hillman, MD of The Audio Suite , Birmingham based sound engineers to many international film makers, who spoke about the proud history of broadcasting in the region and the potential that the sector offers to the local economy.

 We also released our first major analysis of BBC spending across all the nations & regions.
 Since the launch, various meetings have been held with MPs from all major parties, business groups, arts groups, local MPs and councillors.

-In recent years, we have widened our Campaigning and have asked ITV and Channel 4 to increase their coverage of the region.
-We have responded to the recent Ofcom: Small Screen, Bid Debate consultation, and we have written our own response to Across the Uk, the BBC proposal to get closer to the nations and regions.
-We acknowledge that some steps will be made to reverse the decline of the BBC in its biggest region, but we believe that much more can be done.
+In recent years, we have widened the Campaigning and have asked ITV and Channel 4 to increase their coverage of the region.
+We have responded to the Ofcom: Small Screen, Big Debate consultation, and we have written our own response to Across the UK, the BBC proposal to get closer to the nations and regions.
+We are pleased that some steps are being taken to reverse the decline of BBC production in the Midlands, but we say: it is not enough!

 Our mailing list includes 2,500 supporters.
 To join them, simply go Contact us to send an email or use the contact form.
 We also invite you to join over 1,000 followers on Twitter, or to join our Facebook page.